amishpatel1994/computer-science-handbook/web_fundamentals/authentication.md

 When a user attempts to access a protected resource on a website, the website typically prompts the user for their login credentials.
 The user enters their username and password, and the website verifies the credentials using an authentication server.
 If the credentials are correct, the user is granted access to the resource.
 If the credentials are incorrect, the user is denied access and may be prompted to try again or to reset their password.

 ## What are some best practices for authentication on the web?

-Here are some best practices for authentication on the web:

 - Use strong passwords: Use long, complex passwords that are difficult to guess or crack.
 Avoid using easily-guessable passwords such as "123456" or "password".